We have dozens of different medications to treat HIV. How the heck is anyone supposed to figure out which are the right drugs for them?

 The official name for these recommendations is "Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents Living with HIV," but they're often referred to as just the HHS HIV treatment guidelines.
 They are the country's go-to resource for HIV care providers on what medications to prescribe to people living with HIV.

-The HHS HIV treatment guidelines were last updated on Oct.
-25, 2018.
-They recommend the following six regimens as the best first-line HIV treatment options:
+The HHS HIV treatment guidelines were last updated on Dec.
+18, 2019.
+They recommend the following seven regimens as the best first-line HIV treatment options:

 - Biktarvy (a once-daily pill containing three HIV meds: bictegravir, emtricitabine, and tenofovir alafenamide)